The Museum was founded in 2013, and is run entirely by volunteers.

 What we do:

-- Educate, inform and communicate the story of Palestine and its people.
+The story of Palestine and its people

-Run entirely by volunteers
+We are run entirely by volunteers

 Pre-arranged weekday visits (Groups or Individuals):

 Under certain circumstances, we will be able to arrange to open on other days as well.

 For instance, if you are not local, and can’t come at these times, or if you are a school group or any ‘other organisation wanting to visit the Museum, this can be arranged.